 Combined with cryptocurrency statistics later in this list, this means a significant wealth of capital gains taxes will be paid by individuals who have purchased a cryptocurrency and now hold it above their basis.
 In the coming years, this could trigger a significant amount of capital gains activity.

-3. Bitcoin’s total market capitalization is over $1 trillion
+3. Bitcoin’s total market capitalization is $815 billion

-In 2021, Bitcoin’s latest rally pushed the market capitalization over $1 trillion for the first time.
-Meaning, if you wanted to buy every Bitcoin in existence, you would need at least $1 trillion to purchase them all.
+In January 2022, Bitcoin’s market capitalization rested above $815 billion, down from $1.27 trillion in November 2021.
+Earlier in the year, it exceeded $1 trillion for the first time.
+Meaning, if you wanted to buy every Bitcoin in existence, you would need at least $815 billion to purchase them all.
 (Source: NY Times)3.

 When looking at the size of the overall cryptocurrency market alone, you’d have to recognize the asset’s rise to prominence.
 Marked by continuous headline activity, cryptocurrencies trade in high volumes each and every day as their market capitalizations continue to rise.

-Most recently, as of September 2021, the 24 hour average trading volume of all cryptocurrencies globally is $111 billion.
+Most recently, as of January 2022, the 24 hour average trading volume of all cryptocurrencies globally came to $91.5 billion.
+Earlier, in November 2021, the 24 hour average trading volume of all cryptocurrencies globally was $130 billion.
 (Source: CoinMarketCap)2.

 5. 2020 saw 2,329 ICOs launch